alidanapour/chip8_emulator/Product_Document.md

 ## Introduction

-**JS-Chip8** is a 3 month-long software development project in which five Computer Science undergrad students work together to deliver the following components:
+**JS-Chip8** is a single-page JavaScript web application.
+It supports two browsers (Chrome and Firefox) running on desktop only. **JS-Chip8** has the following components:

 1. Chip8 **Emulator** can run any Chip8 program.
 2. Chip8 **Visualizer** shows a Chip8 program in action.
-For example, it displays memory, registers and instructions being executed.
-It let users to pause, step-forward or step-backwar one instruction at a time.
+It displays memory, registers and instructions being executed.
+It let users to pause, step-forward or step-backward one instruction at a time.
 3. One Chip8 **Tool**: *to be announced*.
 The goal is to built a Chip-8 program that is useful to intended users of the Chip8 emulator.
 4. Two Chip8 **Games**:  *to be announced*.
 The games are written in Chip8 language.
 They should be original and polished.
 Code reuse with proper citation are allowed but the majority (90% of code lines) should be written by the team.

-The software whose core components are listed above is a single-page JavaScript applicaion, with no database component (*be more specific*), and can run in a modern web browser (*what browsers? what version? does it has moble support?*).

 ## Project organization

+The team has 6 ungergad CS students with the following roles.

+1. Project manager: Minh Bui is responsible for scheduling team meetings, booking room and produce meeting memos.
+2. Front-end programmer: Kyle and Jong Joon Lee work on the interface of the application, after they are done, they will join the back-end team.
+3. Back-end programmer: Minh Bui, Karan Pathania, and Ali Danapour are in charge of implementing the emulator, visualier, the games and one tool.
+4. Tester: For unit test, members are responsible for testing their own code.
+Once unit test is done, intergration test requires collaboration between all members.

+For Release 0, members has the following roles:

+- Minh Bui (Minh) consolidates members input to wrote and format project documentation and research on how to implement the chip8 emulator and visualizer
+- Ali Danapour (Ali) and Karan Pathania (KP) create the prototype of Chip8 Game #1
+- Kyle Wu (Kyle) and Jong Joon Lee (JJ): code the Interface of the application
+- Xinyue Ma has no role in release 0.

+Note: The 6th member, Xinyue Ma is recently added on January 17, Minh has reached out to him/her on the same day and is still waiting for response.

+For Release 1, members has the following roles:

+TODO

 ### Communication Plan

+#### Semester meeting Schedule

 |   MODE	|   TIME	|   TOOL|
 |:-:	|:-:	|:-:	|